Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA2 Notes.md

 ### <mark style="background: #FF5582A6;">The complete TCP Transport Service offering:</mark>

-Recall that the TCP Transport Service has the following characteristics:

 <mark style="background: #FF5582A6;">Connection Orientation:</mark> This aspect has been examined through a variety of lab exercises.

 <mark style="background: #FF5582A6;">Point-To-Point Communication:</mark> Each TCP connection has exactly two endpoints.
 Also examined through the lab exercises.